West Coast, Singapore: Recreation

 There is a wide variety of sports and recreational facilities around West Coast.
-Clementi Stadium hosts a football field and running track.
-Squash courts and bowling facilities(West Bowl) can be found at West Coast Recreational Centre.
+Clementi Stadium, which opened in 1983, is set to be redeveloped by 2030 with new facilities including softball and baseball fields, a running track, and community sports courts.
+The redeveloped site will extend into the vacant land which housed the former West Coast Recreational Centre, which was demolished in 2020.
 West Coast Park and Clementi Woods Park also hold facilities for cycling and a dog run for pups to play.
-There are also several fitness corners throughout West Coast.
+There are also several fitness corners and children's playgrounds throughout West Coast.

-Enjoyment is also another important factor.
-Children playgrounds are commonly in HDB estates, as well as an array of bizarre adventure playgrounds that can be found in West Coast Park.